Eskimo (1933 film): Critical reception

-Conrad A. Nervig won the very first Oscar for Best Film Editing for his work on Eskimo.
 Mordaunt Hall, writing for the New York Times in 1933, generally praised the picture.
 The script managed to sustain interest in the various scenes, he was surprised to find moments of "genuinely effective comedy", and he found the acting by native people "really extraordinary".
 He singled out Ray Mala, Lulu Wong Wing, and Lotus Long for being particularly effective in conveying emotion.
 He also found the use of native language and realistic sounds (recorded in Alaska) one of the film's best elements.
 However, Hall felt the picture was a bit long, and various hunting scenes (although often thrilling) were too reminiscent of many such scenes in previous motion pictures.
 Other reviews were also generally positive, but nearly all critics compared the film to other motion pictures (such as Igloo and Nanook of the North) which had also captured exquisite scenery and scenes of Inupiat people.
 To many critics of the day, the footage of tribal customs and hunting actually made Eskimo a documentary film rather than a drama.

 Scholar Peter Geller has more recently criticized the film as depicting the Eskimo as childlike, simple, and mythic "noble savages" rather than as human beings.
 However, others thought it portrayed them as realistic human beings with feelings.
 Film historian Thomas P. Doherty concludes that the picture favors scenery and typecasting over real characters.

 Eskimo was not the first dramatic film to use an all-native cast for the native roles; that was the 1914 silent film In the Land of the Head Hunters or arguably Hiawatha (1913).
 Eskimo was, however, the first motion picture filmed in the language of a Native American people, and one of the early features shot in Alaska.
 Ray Mala became known for his work in Eskimo, and subsequently had a career as a lead and supporting actor in Hollywood, mostly in movie serials and B movies.